IvyMurage/todo-redux/README.md

 ## Learning Goals
 I built this todo app to familiarize myself with react concepts such as hooks including:
-* useReducer: to manage my todos state
+* Redux: to manage my todos state
-* useContext: to manage my state and dispatch globally, this enables me to use my dispatch option in different parts of the application
 * useState: to manage state locally within my component.

 ## Features